 Triple Bottom Line Accounting Limited understands that your privacy is important to you and that you care about how your personal data is used.
-We respect and value the privacy of all of our Customers, Business Contacts and Staff and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the law.
+We respect and value the privacy of all our Customers, Business Contacts and Staff and will only collect and use personal data in ways that are described here, and in a way that is consistent with our obligations and your rights under the Data Protection Act 2018 (DPA).

 Triple Bottom Line Accounting Limited.

 Limited Company registered in England under company number 06785251.

 Registered address: The Enterprise Centre, University or East Anglia, Norwich, NR4 7TJ.

 Main trading address: The Enterprise Centre, University or East Anglia, Norwich, NR4 7TJ.